 In this step you set up measurement parameters.
-This configures the measurements so that they are ready to execute in step 5.
+This configures the measurements so that they are ready to execute in "Step 5: INITiate and FETCh Measurements" on page 104.

 Many of the measurements have only generic measurement parameters available, such as measurement count, timeout, trigger arm and trigger source.